Care – Diagnostic Errors

 Subject: Care

-Diagnostic errors, such as missed, wrong, or delayed diagnoses, are complex and diverse safety issues that can cause serious patient harm.
+Diagnostic errors, such as missed, incorrect or delayed diagnoses, are complex and diverse safety issues that can cause serious patient harm.
 The complexity, time-dependent, and team-based nature of the diagnostic process makes the detection and measurement of diagnostic errors a challenging task.
-When a diagnosis is wrong or unknown, the patient may receive improper treatment for a present condition, or treatment for a condition not actually present.
+When a diagnosis is incorrect or unknown, the patient may receive improper treatment for a present condition, treatment for a condition not actually present or may not receive treatment.
 This document contains information entered by HIROC subscriber organizations (acute and non-acute) in the Risk Register application to help you in your assessment of the risk.

 Key Controls / Mitigation Strategies

-• Facilitate and support interdisciplinary teamwork in the diagnostic process
+• Facilitate and support effective interdisciplinary teamwork in the diagnostic process

 • Policies regarding oversight of trainees and daily patient assessments